 8. Stanton Park

+This may be my number one spot for off-the-beaten-path enjoyment of cherry blossoms.
 The park is adorned with trees, walkways, and a playground.
 This is a great spot for DC locals to enjoy the cherry blossoms filled with mostly families from the neighborhood you can pack a picnic and enjoy the cherry blossoms without the crowds.